piotrszleg/duck/README.md

 To compile a dll_module copy `build/libhost.a` into its folder, then move to its folder and run `make`.

 The `.dk` files that test their functionality should be in the same folder.
 To run them you'll need to copy the resulting `.dll` files as well as their dependency `.dll` files into the same folder as the interpreter executable.
 If you installed the dependency `dlls` into your system's dynamic library search path (for example by using some linux package manager) you don't need to copy them into interpreter executable folder, only the `dlls` resulting from building the optional modules.
 The DLL dependencies for Windows are in `dlls` folder, for other systems you'll need to provide them yourself.

+## Current Development Status

+The previous machine instructions generator was too low level, hard to debug and incomplete.
+It is now left as a reference while new generator is being written.
+That's why it's best to either disable JIT or go back a few commits.

+I decided to focus on the core language and leave external libraries for now, but they should still be functional or requiring some very minor tweaks.

+GCC on Windows has safer standard functions implementations which results in more tests passing in this environment.